OCA/server-auth/auth_oidc/README.rst

 In Odoo, create a new Oauth Provider with the following parameters:

 - Provider name: Keycloak (or any name you like that identify your keycloak provider)
 - Auth Flow: OpenID Connect (authorization code flow)
 - Client ID: the same Client ID you entered when configuring the client in Keycloak
 - Client Secret: found in keycloak on the client Credentials tab
 - Allowed: yes
 - Body: the link text to appear on the login page, such as Login with Keycloak
 - Scope: openid email
+- With OIDC Discovery:

+  - Supports OIDC Discovery: True
+  - OIDC Config URL: "<url of keycloak>/auth/realms/<realm name>/.well-known/openid-configuration

+- Without OIDC Discovery

   - Authentication URL: The "authorization_endpoint" URL found in the OpenID Endpoint Configuration of your Keycloak realm
   - Token URL: The "token_endpoint" URL found in the OpenID Endpoint Configuration of your Keycloak realm
   - JWKS URL: The "jwks_uri" URL found in the OpenID Endpoint Configuration of your Keycloak realm

 .. |image| image:: https://raw.githubusercontent.com/OCA/server-auth/17.0/auth_oidc/static/description/oauth-microsoft_azure-api_permissions.png
 .. |image1| image:: https://raw.githubusercontent.com/OCA/server-auth/17.0/auth_oidc/static/description/oauth-microsoft_azure-optional_claims.png